RealEstateTokenization/retc/Initiatives/RETC-1.md

 By referencing ERC-777, this standard emphasizes advanced control via low-level hooks (e.g., _update()), enabling deeper checks such as address freezing at the core balance update level.
 This enhances security and aligns with requirements for real-time anomaly detection and prompt remedial action (e.g., as described in MiCA Art.
 68 and VARA guidelines).

 ### Compliance and Governance Justification
-Role-based access control (using distinct ROLE_ADMIN and ROLE_TRANSFER) is introduced to segregate governance functions and routine operations.
-This design minimizes insider risk and aligns with organizational transparency guidelines outlined in MiCA and VARA compliance frameworks.
+Role-based access control (using distinct roles such as ROLE_ADMIN, ROLE_TRANSFER, ROLE_PAUSER, and ROLE_MINTER/BURNER) is introduced to segregate governance functions, routine operational actions, emergency interventions, and supply management.
+This design reduces insider risk, enforces least-privilege principles, and aligns with organizational transparency and risk management guidelines outlined in MiCA and VARA compliance frameworks.

-Controlled token burning (burnFrom) ensures the on-chain token supply accurately reflects off-chain real estate asset status, supporting investor trust and auditability.
+Controlled token burning (burnFrom) ensures the on-chain token supply accurately reflects off-chain real estate asset status, supporting investor trust, supply integrity, and auditability.

+### Dubai VARA Virtual Assets Issuance Rulebook
+(Part IV – Supervision, Examination and Enforcement, section 2)
+>VARA may also impose additional conditions and/or take further enforcement action within its power including, but not limited to, imposing fines or penalties.

 #### Dubai VARA Compliance and Risk Management Rulebook
 (Part III – Anti-Money Laundering and Combating the Financing of Terrorism, section H):